 The course review process begins in Curriculum Committee with the following steps:

-The Curriculum Committee Chair schedules the review of all programs of study and courses within those programs.
-Courses not specifically named within any program of study will be reviewed by discipline (as indicated by course department codes, such as ARTD, etc.).
-For example, a particular AAS degree and associated courses may be scheduled for review at one Curriculum Committee meeting.
+The Curriculum Committee Chair (*or Dean?) schedules the review of all programs of study and courses within those programs.
+Courses not specifically named within any program of study will be reviewed by discipline (as indicated by course subject codes, such as ARTD, etc.).
+For example, a particular AAS degree program and associated courses may be scheduled for review at one Curriculum Committee meeting.
 All ARTD, ASTR, ANTH and BUAD courses may be scheduled to be reviewed at another meeting and BIOL, CMPS courses may be scheduled to be reviewed at the following meeting.

-The Vice President for Instruction and Student Services notifies the appropriate faculty (or staff member) who will oversee the review of a particular program or courses and provides the faculty member with the details, requirements and the timeline for the review.
+The Vice President for Instruction and Student Services (*or Dean or departmental chair, as appropriate?) notifies the appropriate faculty (or staff member) who will oversee the review of a particular program or courses and provides the faculty member with the details, requirements and the timeline for the review.

-The Dean of Academics and Distance Learning acts as the facilitator for the review by faculty.
-He or she provides copies of all pertinent data, calls meetings, delegates tasks as needed, and forwards the final review results to the Vice President for Instruction and Student Services.
+The Dean of Academics and Distance Learning acts as the facilitator for the review by faculty in coordination with departmental chairs, where appropriate.
+The Dean provides copies of all pertinent data, calls meetings, delegates tasks as needed, and forwards the final review results to the Vice President for Instruction and Student Services. (*Note: Curricular review materials also are forwarded to the V.P. by the CC Chair.)

 A support staff person will be assigned to coordinate the collection of documentation for all programs and courses, including paperwork, electronic copies of materials, and will provide support for each faculty member in the review process.
-The support staff person will maintain files for all of the programs and courses under review as well as spreadsheets and other documentation as required by the Curriculum Committee Chair, Dean of Academics and Distance Learning or Vice President for Instruction and Student Services.
+The support staff person will maintain files for all of the programs and courses under review as well as spreadsheets and other documentation as required by the Curriculum Committee Chair, Dean of Academics and Distance Learning, or Vice President for Instruction and Student Services. (*Note: Materials approved by CC are posted to the G Drive, CC folder.)

 The Dean of Academics and Distance Learning reviews and approves the review forms and course materials prior to the Curriculum Committee review, as is done with other Curriculum Committee forms and processes.

-The Curriculum Committee reviews all of the programs of study and courses, either approving the program or course or making recommendations and sending it back for correction and review at a future meeting.
+The Curriculum Committee reviews all of the programs of study and courses, either approving the course or program review(s) or making recommendations and sending them back for correction and review at a future meeting.
 Once approved by Curriculum Committee, the signed review form and associated materials are forwarded to the Vice President of Instruction and Student Services for signature and filing in the Vice President’s instructional files.

-Faculty Responsibilities and Process for Reviewing Programs of Study
+Faculty Responsibilities and Process for Reviewing Programs of Study*

-Each faculty member overseeing a program of study review will be responsible to bring the program of study and course materials to the Dean of Academics and Distance Learning and then to the Curriculum Committee meeting, as well as to follow up on necessary Curriculum Committee recommendations.
-Once the faculty member has received a list of programs and courses that he or she is responsible to review, the faculty member should follow the following steps.
+Each faculty member* overseeing a program of study review will be responsible to bring the program of study and course materials to the Dean of Academics and Distance Learning (*or appropriate departmental chair) and then to the Curriculum Committee meeting, as well as to follow up on necessary Curriculum Committee recommendations.
+Once the faculty member* has received a list of programs and courses that he or she is responsible to review, the faculty member should follow the following steps.
 Note that the support staff person will aid faculty in collecting and coordinating documentation for the review.

 For a particular program of study being reviewed, the faculty person will: